-The project committee consists of two faculty members, one of which must be a regular faculty member (contact the director of the master's program or the academic program coordinator of a listing of faculty member availability for the semester(s) of the project development and defense.
 The project can take many forms depending on the area of focus and research goals of the student.
+The project committee has two members.
 To enroll in project credits a student needs to have their committee approved, so the student should assemble their committee at least the semester before they plan to defend their project and graduate.
 For example, if a student wants to graduate at the end of the spring semester, they should assemble their committee and defend their proposal in the fall semester.